Product DesignerPride FamilyLaunched

 Execution

-A lean, structured process where each phase had a clear output — so nothing drifted.
+A lean, structured process where each phase had a clear output so nothing drifted.

 01

-Site Map & Content Structure
+Site Map and Content Structure

 Translated the org's goals into a simple site structure with six pages, then set a consistent layout rhythm so the website felt like one product.